lycheeverse/lychee/README.md

 acat -F zip {file.epub} "*.xhtml" "*.html" | lychee -
 ```

+lychee parses other file formats as plaintext and extracts links using [linkify](https://github.com/robinst/linkify).
+This generally works well if there are no format or encoding specifics,
+but in case you need dedicated support for a new file format, please consider creating an issue.

 ### Docker Usage

 Here's how to mount a local directory into the container and check some input